JesseKartabani/CS50/Week6/README.md

 ### ***Specification***

-- Write, in a file called mario.py in ~/pset6/mario/less/, a program that recreates the half-pyramid using hashes (#) for blocks, exactly as you did in Problem Set 1, except that your program this time should be written in Python.
+- Write, in a file called `mario.py` in `~/pset6/mario/less/`, a program that recreates the half-pyramid using hashes (`#`) for blocks, exactly as you did in Problem Set 1, except that your program this time should be written in Python.
-- To make things more interesting, first prompt the user with get_int for the half-pyramid’s height, a positive integer between 1 and 8, inclusive.
+- To make things more interesting, first prompt the user with `get_int` for the half-pyramid’s height, a positive integer between `1` and `8`, inclusive.
-- If the user fails to provide a positive integer no greater than 8, you should re-prompt for the same again.
+- If the user fails to provide a positive integer no greater than `8`, you should re-prompt for the same again.
-- Then, generate (with the help of print and one or more loops) the desired half-pyramid.
+- Then, generate (with the help of `print` and one or more loops) the desired half-pyramid.
 - Take care to align the bottom-left corner of your half-pyramid with the left-hand edge of your terminal window.

 # Cash.py